viv-4/k8s-helm/charts/README.md

 helm uninstall dev
 ```

-### GCP Deployment
+### GCP / Azure Deployment

-Read and complete the instructions in the k8s-terraform repository gcp folder which includes.
+Read and complete the instructions in the k8s-terraform repository

+The gcp folder includes.

 - deploying GKE
 - deploying a public ingress

+The azure folder includes.

+- deploying AKS
+- deploying a public ingress

-If no ingress has been deployed yet:
+If no ingress has been deployed yet ( works for both Azure and GCP ):

 ```sh
 ## Install Load Balancer.
 See https://hub.helm.sh/charts/ingress-nginx/ingress-nginx